MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/CONTRIBUTING.md

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/MichielVanwelsenaere/HomeAutomation.CoDeSys3/issues).

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/MichielVanwelsenaere/HomeAutomation.CoDeSys3/issues/new).
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **clear explanation** demonstrating the expected behavior that is not occurring.
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or a **clear explanation** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**